ch8908/Thousnad2/PasscodeLock/README.md

 ####Create "Passcode Lock" related view controllers

-1. Create your PasscodeLock ViewControllers by inheriting **AbstractPasscodeLockViewController**.
+1. Create your "Passcode Lock" view controllers by inheriting **AbstractPasscodeLockViewController**.
 You should have 3 ViewControllers for
 * Enable passcode lock.
-* Change passcode and.
+* Change passcode.
-* Verify passcode)
+* Verify passcode.

 2. Implement <code>- (void) onFilled:(NSString*) result </code> in each ViewControllers. <code>- (void) onFilled:(NSString*) result </code> will be called when user input 4 digits.
 This is where you can verify the passcode.